 ► Necropolis Synergy ◄

-Necropolis Synergy requires 3 units from the Might and Magic Chess Royal Necropolis faction.
+Necropolis Synergy requires 3 units from the Necropolis faction.
 Completed Necropolis synergy grants that all Necropolis units spawn 2 stars Ghost upon death.
 Necropolis units are Ghost, Vampire, Lich, and Bone Dragon.
 This synergy may not seem powerful but it can be decisive in close battles when adversaries have similar strengths.
 Since Ghost unit should be avoided at the start of combat you will need Vampire, Lich and Bone Dragon for completing Necropolis synergy.
 Those 3 units open various other combinations.
-Vampire is part of incredible Assassin synergy while Lich grants Mage synergy when combined with Zealot, Dryad or Rune Priest.
-If you go after full Assassin buff while chasing Necropolis synergy you will be able also to collect a Haven synergy as well which could grant you place in the top 5.
-Necropolis synergy becomes available late in the game it is worth your time and resources.
-Necropolis synergy is practically good with any other synergy but synergies like Assassin, Mage, and haven are more easily collected if you are focused on Necropolis synergy from the start.
+Vampire is part of Assassin synergy while Lich grants Mage synergy when combined with Zealot, Dryad or Rune Priest.
+If you go after Assassin buff while chasing Necropolis synergy you will be able also to collect a Haven synergy as well which could grant you place in the top 5.
+Necropolis synergy becomes available late in the game but it is worth your time and resources.
+Necropolis synergy is practically good with any other synergy but synergies like Assassin, Mage, and Haven are more easily collected if you are focused on Necropolis synergy from the start.

 ► Stronghold Synergy ◄

-► Sylvans Synergy ◄
+► Sylvan Synergy ◄

 ► Dungeon Synergy ◄